binary-tools

 // will both output [1, 0, 0, 2, 3, 0, 4]

 Note that even if the alignment of non-standard types is adjusted, their sizes wont change.
-When using those non-standard types it is assumed that applications consuming the data agree on the standards in use when reading and writing the non-standard types.
+When using those non-standard types it is assumed that the applications consuming the data agree on the standards in use when reading and writing the non-standard types.

 Writing and reading